swcarpentry/website/pages/lessons_incubation.md

 ## 5. Lesson Development Proposal Template

 Lesson proposals must include the items listed below.
-We expect that proposals will be developed in conjunction with Software and/or Data Carpentry, and that at least one of the proposers will have gone through Software and Data Carpentry instructor training, and be familiar with our teaching and lesson design methods.
+We expect that proposals will be developed in conjunction with Software, Data, or Library Carpentry, and that at least one of the proposers will have gone through The Carpentries instructor training, and be familiar with our teaching and lesson design methods.

 ### 1. Short Description